 Spear fishing – These emails generally appear to derive from a person’s place of employment.
 Users often readily believe that their workplace has misplaced payment or personal information (bank account numbers, SSNs), leading an employee to send the requested information.
 If you’re in doubt as to whether an email from your company is authentic, simply call your company and speak with a human resources representative.
 Never send sensitive information without first confirming the authenticity of the request.

 Pharming – This type of online fraud refers to redirecting users to malicious sites.
 Once you navigate to sites where you need to submit information, a hacker can collect the information you enter.

 To protect yourself from email phishing and email fraud, be wary of any email that requests personal information.
 Never send account login, password or personal information through a link provided in an email.
 Even if a company you know and trust sends an email that asks you to follow a link or provide information, you should still navigate directly to the company website or your account in a browser to respond to the message.
 If your account has a message center, there is a good chance you will be able to access the message there after you log in.

 If you’re suspicious of the origin of an email, you can also call and speak with a representative at the organization from which the email was sent.
 Representatives from human resources or information technology should be able to verify if a message has been sent.

 Phishing criminals rely on the mechanical, unsuspecting behavior many users display when accessing emails they believe derive from known, trusted sources.
-By recognizing the common phishing tactics described above, and by educating yourself on banking safely online, you can better spot and avoid phishing scams.
+By recognizing the common phishing tactics described above and by educating yourself, you can better spot and avoid phishing scams.